Anti-antisemitism in Germany: RIAS

 RIAS (Recherche- und Informationsstelle Antisemitismus) is a private, but publicly funded research and data collection centre, partly financed by the Commissioner of the Government for Jewish Life in Germany and the Fight against Anti-Semitism.

+The civil society association Verein für Demokratische Kultur in Berlin (VDK) launched the project RIAS Berlin in 2015, as a civic point of contact for victims of antisemitism, later growing into a city-wide network for reporting.
+At a national level, the Federal Association of Departments for Research and Information on Antisemitism (Bundesverband RIAS e.V.) was founded in Berlin in late 2018.
 It collects data on actions it deems antisemitic, such as criticisms of Israel and uses of the slogan "From the river to the sea"; this includes actions "that have not been reported to the police or do not constitute criminal acts".
 RIAS also distributes leaflets inviting members of the public to submit reports of any antisemitic acts, which it then uses to publish reports and statistics on antisemitism.
 This results in information, including accusations against private individuals, being collected and stored by a non-state institution.
 As of mid-2025, RIAS operated in eleven of the German Länder.

-RIAS has been accused of running smear campaigns against academics, of using opaque working methods, and of serving the interests of the Israeli right.
+RIAS has been accused by academic Anna-Esther Younes of running a smear campaign against her, and by Israeli journalist Itay Mashiach (in a report for the Diaspora Alliance) of using opaque working methods and serving the interests of the Israeli right.
 Ronen Steinke said in 2025 that RIAS was using an "extremely expansive definition of antisemitism", giving the example of a 2020 Holocaust memorial speech by Jewish historian Moshe Zimmermann that RIAS listed as an antisemitic incident in its report (without mentioning Zimmermann by name) because Zimmermann said that "Never again" applied to everyone, including Israel.